Here is a list of questions to ask HistoryPeople when you're interviewing. As of May 2004: severely under construction.

 - Volunteer work

-Then can take him or her into his key areas of interest.
+Then can take them into their key areas of interest.

 In closing